k910723/MultiMAE_FAS/README.md

 2. Run `tools/vit2multimae_converter.py` to convert the above weight into MultiMAE format named `deit_b2multimae.pth`.

-3. Modify `input_adapters.py` to implement batch-level and sample-level random masking strategy.
+3. Modify the forward method in `multimae.py` to implement batch-level and sample-level random masking strategies.

 4. Modify `modality_disentangle_adapters.py` to implement the MDA adapter.